kyleu/admini/doc/technology.md

 [6]: https://go.uber.org/zap "Crazy fast logging, with a custom encoder to dump tons of debug info"
 [7]: https://github.com/jmoiron/sqlx "Provides enhancements to the stdlib's sql package, super handy"
 [8]: https://github.com/jackc/pgx "Handles (most of) the crazy types that PostgreSQL supports"
+[9]: https://github.com/go-sql-driver/mysql "The Golang MySQL driver, does what it says on the tin"
-[9]: https://modernc.org/sqlite "A version of SQLite that was compiled to Go by a machine"
+[10]: https://modernc.org/sqlite "A version of SQLite that was compiled to Go by a machine"